 In the recent European Parliament elections, right-wing populist parties made significant gains.
 Commentators have linked the rise of these parties to growing anti-immigration sentiment in the wake of the crisis.
 This column examines the extent to which public opinion has in fact shifted against immigration.
 Survey data shows that there was no Europe-wide surge in anti-immigration opinion between 2006 and 2010, although there was a marked change in Spain, Greece, and Ireland.
 This suggests that populist parties’ success cannot be attributed to anti-immigration sentiment alone.

-Alberto Alesina, Paola Giuliano 23 April 2009
+Alberto Alesina, Paola Giuliano, Thursday, April 23, 2009

 Will Americans turn into “inequality intolerant” Europeans?
 Such a radical shift is unlikely, but this column argues that this crisis may be a turning point towards more government intervention and redistribution in the US.
 More and more Americans believe that hard work is insufficient to climb the income ladder and are expressing anger against “unfairly” accumulated wealth.
 Politicians should prefer wise policies but may be tempted by populist outbursts.